Adam Clendening

-Adam Clendening (born October 26, 1992) is an American professional ice hockey defenseman who currently plays for the Hartford Wolf Pack of the American Hockey League (AHL).
+Adam Clendening (born October 26, 1992) is an American professional ice hockey defenseman who is currently playing for Shanghai Dragons of the Kontinental Hockey League (KHL).
 Clendening was raised in Wheatfield, New York.
 He was selected 36th overall by the Chicago Blackhawks in the 2011 NHL Entry Draft.

 Early life

 Clendening was born on October 26, 1992, in Niagara Falls, New York.
 He grew up in Wheatfield, New York, but his father Frank was a lifelong fan of the Boston Bruins of the National Hockey League (NHL), and Clendening grew up supporting the Bruins rather than the nearby Buffalo Sabres.
 His parents were also friends with the parents of future NHL star Patrick Kane, and the two would practice playing ice hockey together.
 In 2004, Clendening participated in the Quebec International Pee-Wee Hockey Tournament with a team from Rochester, New York.
 When he enrolled at Niagara-Wheatfield High School, Clendening originally wanted to pursue golf, playing on the varsity team as a freshman.
 The following year, however, he moved to Toronto to pursue hockey.